shmuelamar/cracken/README.md

 ## License

-Cracken is licensed under MIT. **THIS PROJECT SHOULD BE USED FOR LEGAL PURPOSES ONLY**
+Cracken is licensed under MIT. **THIS PROJECT MUST BE USED FOR LEGAL PURPOSES ONLY ⚖️**

 ## Contributing